-- (1) The sponsoring DoD Component or program manager has satisfied the applicable acquisition phase-specific requirements of the CCA as shown in Table 9 in Enclosure 1 of this instruction; and - (2) The Program Manager has reported CCA compliance to the MDA and the DoD Component Chief Information Officer (CIO), or their designee. - b.
-The Component CIO, or their designee, will record the CCA compliance in the DoD Information Technology Portfolio Repository upon program initiation and at subsequent major decision points, and in the Acquisition Information Repository, as required. - c.
-Table 9 in Enclosure 1 of this instruction identifies the specific requirements for CCA compliance.
-These requirements will be satisfied to the maximum extent practicable through documentation developed under the Joint Capabilities Integration and Development System and the Defense Acquisition System.
-To report compliance, the Program Manager will prepare a table similar to Table 9 to indicate which documents demonstrate compliance with the CCA requirements. - 4.
+- (1) The sponsoring DoD Component or program manager has satisfied the applicable acquisition phase-specific requirements of the CCA as shown in Table 9 10 in Enclosure 1 of this instruction; and - (2) The Program Manager has reported CCA compliance to the MDA and the DoD Component Chief Information Officer (CIO), or their designee. - b.
+The Component CIO, or their designee, will record the CCA compliance in the DoD Information Technology Portfolio Repository upon program initiation and at subsequent major decision points, and in the Acquisition Information Repository, as required. - e b.
+Table 9 10 in Enclosure 1 of this instruction identifies the specific requirements for CCA compliance.
+These requirements will be satisfied to the maximum extent practicable through documentation developed under the Joint Capabilities Integration and Development System JCIDS and the Defense Acquisition System.
+To report compliance, the Program Manager will prepare a table similar to Table 9 10 to indicate which documents demonstrate compliance with the CCA requirements.
+The Program Manager's table will provide links to the cited documents and serve as Program Manager's "CCA Compliance Report." - 4.
 POST IMPLEMENTATION REVIEW (PIR).
 The functional sponsor, in coordination with the Component CIO and Program Manager, is responsible for developing a plan and conducting a PIR for all fully deployed IT, including NSS.
 PIRs will report the degree to which doctrine, organization, training, materiel, leadership and education, personnel, facilities, and policy changes have achieved the established measures of effectiveness for the desired capability; evaluate systems to ensure positive return on investment and decide whether continuation, modification, or termination of the systems is necessary to meet mission requirements; and document lessons learned from the PIR.
 If the PIR overlaps with Follow-on Operational Test and Evaluation, the sponsor should coordinate planning of both events for efficiency.
 The preparation of the TEMP and the MDA's decision to proceed with full-rate production satisfy the requirement for weapons systems.
 The post fielding assessment(s), the disposition assessment, and the disposition decision for an urgent need (as described in Enclosure 13), meet the requirement for a PIR. - 5.
 DOD INFORMATION ENTERPRISE ARCHITECTURE.
 The DoD Information Enterprise Architecture will underpin all information architecture development to realize the Joint Information Environment.
 Program Managers must develop solution architectures that comply with the DoD Information Enterprise Architecture, applicable mission area and component architectures, and DoD Component architecture guidance.
 A program's solution architecture should define capability and interoperability requirements, establish and enforce standards, and guide security and cybersecurity requirements.
 The standards used to form the Standard Viewpoints of integrated architectures will be selected from those contained in the current approved version of the DoD IT Standards Registry within the Global Information Grid Technical Guidance Federation service (Reference (br)).
 The IT will be tested to measures of performance derived from the solution architecture.